Learn the common signs of mental illness in adults and adolescents.

-If you have named NAMI in your will, please email [email protected] or call 703-524-7600, or fill out this quick form and give us an opportunity to welcome you to the NAMI Iris Circle, a select group of NAMI supporters who are dedicated to ensuring NAMI’s ability to serve generations to come.
+If you have named NAMI in your will, please email email@example.com, call 703-524-7600, or fill out this quick form and give us an opportunity to welcome you to the NAMI Iris Circle, a select group of NAMI supporters who are dedicated to ensuring NAMI’s ability to serve generations to come.
 As a member of our Iris Circle, you will receive invitations to exclusive NAMI events, as well as NAMI Voice newsletter and Advocate magazine.

 Many of our Iris Circle members provide additional details about their plans by completing our Legacy Gift Notification & Recognition Form.
 You are not obligated to do so, but it is the best way to notify us of your intentions and ensure that we can fulfill your wishes.

 If you are considering leaving a legacy gift to NAMI in your will or trust, or by beneficiary designation, our Easy Ways of Giving sheet explains several popular options.
 Please feel free to reach out to us directly if you have additional questions or would like to learn about other ways to leave a Legacy Gift.

-For your convenience we have provided sample language to share with your attorney to include NAMI in your will.
+For your convenience we have also provided sample language below to share with your attorney to include NAMI in your will.

 Once you have determined that you would like to make a bequest to NAMI, the following sample charitable bequest language may be used in your will or revocable living trust: